fastrgv/hbox/README.md

-### Simplicity & Generality
+## What's so great about this app?

+By today's standards, this is only a moderately capable sokoban solver, solving about 50 of the original 90 (RollingStone solved 59).
+What makes it so interesting and unique is its simplicity and utter ignorance!
+It is unlikely that you will find another sokoban solver that knows LESS about the game of sokoban.

 These qualities result from a minimalistic regimen that AVOIDS:

 * complex control mechanisms;
-* domain-specific improvements, tactics;
+* domain-specific strategies or tactics;
 * databases;
 * macro-moves, tunnel-macros, goal-packing-macros;
-* matching specific box-pattern-templates;
+* matching of box-pattern-templates;

+This Ada code is currently written in a relatively abstract, algorithmic style, to enhance the transparency of intent.
+But this also means that there are potentially considerable savings to be made in compactness and speed by using low, bit-level operations instead.

-For the C++ programmer this Ada code is written in a transparent style and should be easy to comprehend; and for the experienced Ada programmer there are many improvements to be made to better utilize the advanced protections and features of the Ada language.
+OTOH, for the experienced Ada programmer there are many improvements possible to better utilize the advanced protections and features of the Ada language.

+### Other Valuable Attributes

+* easily buildable on Windows, OSX, and Linux using a free GNU Ada compiler.
+* no dependencies; no installation.
+* uses algorithms and data structures of general interest and usefullness.
+	* Hungarian Algorithm to help direct effort.
+	* Splaytrees for accessing data.

+Hbox adds further proof of the effectiveness of the design choices made in the Festival solver that proposed the original 4 "orthogonal" heuristic measures, or so-called "features".

+Note that the splaytree priority queue and the Hungarian Algorithm represent valuable, stand-alone, Ada packages, or C++ classes, that would be worth extracting for other uses.

 ## Shortcomings

-Currently handles only 32 boxes or less.

 Disclaimer #1: the elegance lies in the algorithms and data structures, not the code.